stroma123/nrf52840_modelm/README.md

 ## Tools

-You need a SWD programmer (STLink) with 4pin for the initial flash programming of the board.
+You need a SWD programmer (STLink) with 4 pins for the initial flash programming of the board.

 ## Setup